teaghan/AI-Enhanced-Education/md_files/PlaylabAI.md

 - **Playlab**: Available to all Playlab users
 - **Public**: Anyone with the link can access

 <div class="alert alert-block alert-info">
 <h4>Important for Teachers:</h4> To allow students to use your app without signing in, select "Public".
 Don't worry - the app is only shared with people who have the link to it!
 </div>

-After publishing, use the "Copy published link" button to share your app.
+After publishing, use the "Copy published link" button to share your app:

 ![Screenshot showing the Share settings in Playlab](../playlab/screenshots/ss_share.png)

+* * *

 ### Monitoring Usage
 Track app usage through the "Activity" tab in your App or Workspace: